intel/rohd/doc/tutorials/chapter_9/rohd_vf.md

     });

-    // Every clock negative edge, drive the next pending item if it exists
+    // Every clock negative edge, drive the next pending item if it exists intf.clk.negedge.listen((args) {
-    // TODO: Let user choose to drive at posedge or negedge intf.clk.negedge.listen((args) {
       if (_pendingItems.isNotEmpty) {
         final nextItem = _pendingItems.removeFirst();